Click here for COVID-19 (coronavirus) advice for people living with psoriasis and psoriatic arthritis.

 Who is Cosentyx for?

-Cosentyx is for people with severe psoriasis who have not responded to, or cannot take or tolerate other systemic treatments including ciclosporin, methotrexate or PUVA.
-Cosentyx can also be prescribed for people with active psoriatic arthritis if other disease-modifying anti-rheumatic drugs have not worked.
+Cosentyx is for adults, adolescents and children (6 years of age and older) with severe psoriasis who have not responded to, or cannot take or tolerate other systemic treatments including ciclosporin, methotrexate or PUVA.
+Cosentyx can also be prescribed for adults with active psoriatic arthritis if other disease-modifying anti-rheumatic drugs have not worked.
 This includes the ‘anti-TNF’ biologic treatments.
-This means that if you have taken systemic treatments such as methotrexate, sulfasalazine or leflunomide, or biologic treatments such as Enbrel (etanercept), Humira (adalimumab), Remicade (infliximab), or Simponi (golimumab) for your psoriatic arthritis without a good response, you could be offered Cosentyx.
+This means that if you have taken systemic treatments such as methotrexate, sulfasalazine or leflunomide, or biologic treatments such as Etanercept (Enbrel or Benepali), Adalimumab (Humira, Amgevita, Hulio, Hyrimoz, Idacio and Imraldi), Infliximab (Remicade, Remsima, Inflectra or Flixabi), or Simponi (Golimumab) for your psoriatic arthritis without a good response, you could be offered Cosentyx.

 How is Cosentyx used?

-People taking Cosentyx are likely to need regular blood tests - usually carried out by Dermatology Nurses, or by their own GP- to monitor for infections or other possible effects of the treatment.
+People taking Cosentyx are likely to need regular blood tests - usually carried out by the Dermatology or Rheumatology departments, or by your own GP - to monitor for infections or other possible effects of the treatment.

 If an adequate response is not seen after 12 weeks of using Cosentyx, the treatment will be stopped.